Ex-officer who killed Australian woman to appear in court

 Prosecutors say Noor was in a squad car's passenger seat when he shot Damond through the open driver's side window after she approached the vehicle.

-Hennepin County Attorney Mike Freeman has said there was no evidence Noor encountered a threat that justified using deadly force.
+Hennepin County Attorney Mike Freeman has said there is no evidence that Noor encountered a threat that justified using deadly force.

 Noor's attorney has filed documents indicating Noor will plead not guilty.